msudol/filtr/README.md

   - Queue Ended
   - Maxed (Queue is full)

-Example: Send 100 messages at random intervals, rate limit if it goes to fast and put into queue mode
+Example: Send 100 messages at random intervals, rate limit if it goes too fast and put into queue mode

 ```js
 var qfiltr = require("qfiltr")